Code-Institute-Submissions/Gym-24-7/README.md

 ### Images
 The Images goes in the same overall feel and look with the rest of the colorscheme.
 They are also engaging and happy.
+This is the image I've chosen to use for the hero of the website.
+I used Photoshop to edit the colours a bit.
 ![Header image](/styling/headermin.png)

+Credits "Woman photo created by freepik - www.freepik.com"

+All pictures used is from either Pexels or Freepik.
+Both of these sites are for stockphotos.
+Every each one will be linked in credits.